JanSafronov/FibonatixQueue/README.md

 ## Services & Frameworks
 Redis StackExchange library is used together with .NET Core, Additionally, the API supports Azure queue storage and MongoDB NoSQL services.
+The application automatically redirects you to swagger url (you can change settings directly, read more: https://swagger.io/)

 The API uses external libraries and environments such as:
  - [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis/blob/main/README.md) - General purpose Redis library supported by Stack Exchange